liuzijian-cs/LaST/README.md

-# LaST
+# LaST: A Transformer-Based Network for Spatio-temporal Predictive Learning with Dynamic Local Awareness

+This repository contains the training framework, model implementation, configuration files, and checkpoints for our paper, "LaST: A Transformer-based Network for Spatio-Temporal Predictive Learning with Dynamic Local Awareness."
+The implementation is based on PyTorch and PyTorch Lightning.

 English | [简体中文](docs/cn/README_CN.md)

-This repository contains the code and models for our paper "LaST: A Transformer-based Network for Spatio-Temporal Predictive Learning with Dynamic Local Awareness".
-The implementation is based on PyTorch and PyTorch Lightning frameworks.

-**We are actively organizing the training framework and code.
-Once the paper is reviewed, the code and model checkpoints will be released here immediately** 🫡

-**我们正在积极的整理训练框架和代码，论文一旦完成审阅，代码和模型检查点将立即公布在此处**🫡

-**The code will be released by November 24th at the latest.**

 ## Status 🔬

-Our paper has now entered the peer-review process.
-We have diligently completed the writing and undergone multiple rounds of revision.
-We will also be continually uploading and updating non-core modules of the code.
-The full code will, of course, be released upon publication.
-Stay tuned!🫡

-Expected Timeline:

-- [X] [2024-11-13] Model Implementation
-- [X] [2024-12-26] Experimental Results
-- [X] [2025-02-17] Further Analysis and Paper Writing
-- [X] [2025-05-27] Paper Writing and Revision.
-- [X] [2025-10-02] The paper is under review & We are organising and uploading partial code.
-- [X] [2025-11-11] Ongoing supplementary experiments and in-depth refinements; code will be refactored and released soon.
+- [X] [2025-11-22] **Code Release**（**The relevant model code has been uploaded**, and the remaining code will be gradually supplemented.）
-- [ ] Code Release
+- [ ] We are actively organizing and uploading all code related to training and validation.
+- [ ] We are actively writing relevant documentation to help readers quickly understand and reproduce our research.

 # 1. Quick Start 🎇: